 Aloe speciosa is a generally single-stemmed, tall succulent growing up to 10 feet (3 m) that carries its massive rosettes of leaves at a tilt off to one side.
 Leaves are bluish-green with a pinkish tinge at their tips and margins.
 They are up to 36 inches (90 cm) long and have tiny soft teeth and the older leaves form a dry skirt lying downwards along the stem.
 In mid-winter appear the stout, tight, 1 foot (30 cm) long, cone-like inflorescences that rise and branch close to the crown of the rosette.
-The flower buds are red and open a greenish-white with dark reddish brown to orange protruding stamens, giving a definite tricolor look to the inflorescence.
+The flower buds are red and open a greenish-white with dark reddish-brown to orange protruding stamens, giving a definite tricolor look to the inflorescence.

 How to Grow and Care